 Motion Transfer

-Next, I like to assess a bed’s motion transfer, or the amount of motion that’s detectable from one side of the mattress to the other.
+Next, we like to assess a bed’s motion transfer, or the amount of motion that’s detectable from one side of the mattress to the other.
 Though this test is important for all sleepers, it’s especially beneficial for those who share their bed with a partner or pet, as it’ll demonstrate whether or not you’ll be bothered by movements while you slumber.

-To gauge a bed’s motion transfer, I conduct a bounce test in which I drop a 10 lb steel ball from heights of four, eight, and twelve inches.
-Before letting the ball fly free, I set up a seismograph on the other side of the bed to measure the intensity of these bounces, which it does by producing a line graph marking their frequencies.
-On top of using this graph, I like to have a coworker lay on one side of the bed and tell me if they can feel me making movements on the other side.
-These tests together help me better understand how bothersome a toss and turn in the night could be for someone.
+To gauge a bed’s motion transfer, we conduct several different tests.
+First is a bounce test, in which we drop a 10 lb steel ball from heights of 4, 8, and 12 inches.
+Before letting the ball fly free, we set up a seismograph on the other side of the bed to measure the intensity of these bounces, which it does by producing a line graph marking their frequencies.

 Cooling